SouzaJefferson/Souzajefferson/README.md

 ###

 <p align="left">✨ Creating bugs since 2021<br>Always a tech enthusiast at heart, I started my journey in 2021 with HTML and CSS during my technical course.
-That’s when I turned curiosity into code.<br><br>📚 I'm currently learning<br>Diving deeper into HTML and CSS with a higher education approach, while expanding my skills in JavaScript and the C programming language.<br><br>🎯 Goals:<br>I'm working to build a solid career in programming—exploring different paths to discover where I truly belong.
-In the long run, my dream is to enter the game development industry as a creative director or game designer, bringing my ideas to life.<br><br>🎲 Fun fact:<br>Without the ideal resources to start coding early, I trained my creativity by designing original RPG systems and crafting stories.
+That’s when I turned curiosity into code.<br><br>📚 I'm currently learning<br>Diving deeper into HTML and CSS with a higher education approach, while expanding my skills in JavaScript and the C programming language.<br><br>🎲 Fun fact:<br>Without the ideal resources to start coding early, I trained my creativity by designing original RPG systems and crafting stories.
 Today, I use that same passion to fuel my growth as a developer.</p>

 ###